-Readings will cover a variety of nonfiction genres, including travel, nature, memoir, personal essay, social commentary, science, and history.
+Readings will cover a variety of literary genres, including fiction, poetry, and drama.
 One or more textbooks might be required.
 Your instructor might also provide readings on Canvas.

 Required Technology and Software

 - Canvas - · Chrome, Safari, or Firefox

 Technical Support

 Technical support is available through the San Juan College Help Desk 24/7/365.
 The help desk can be reached at 505-566-3266 or by creating a ticket at San Juan College Help Desk.